 |Naneum Ridge State Forest||Open|

-No open fires or barbecue briquettes allowed from April 15 to October 15.
+No campfires or barbecue briquettes allowed from April 15 to October 15.
+Discover Pass required.

 |Manastash Winter Recreation Area||See additional information|

 Now managed by Washington State Parks.
 For more information, please visit their website.

 |Island Camp Campground||Open|

 * Note: Trail grooming season: Dec.
 15 - April 1.

 No hunting at any time.
 Milwaukee Road Corridor is managed by DNR from the Columbia River east to Lind, WA.
 It is part of the Washington State Parks "Iron Horse/John Wayne" cross state non-motorized trail.
 Open by permit only.
 Call 509-925-8510.